Amar-Manjarathkar/Amar-Manjarathkar/README.md

 <br><br>
 - 👋 Hi, I’m @Amar-Manjarathkar
-- 👀 I’m interested in Problem solving and research
+- 👀 I’m interested in Problem solving and Research
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...